LunaBaozi/lunabaozi.github.io/_projects/7_project.md

 ---
 layout: page
-title: project 7
+title: environmental sustainability
-description: an other project with a background image and giscus comments
+description: a collection of things on the topic
 img: assets/img/9.jpg
 importance: 1
 category: work